Mudadaa/Mudadaa/README.md

 🎯 I am currently learning Angular and JavaScript<br>

 ---
-## ✨More about me : <br> <br>   👋🏽   I am Hassan, an application designer and developper specializing in React.js and Node.js.
+## ✨  More about me : <br>
+I am an application developper specializing in React.js and Node.js.

 ---
 ## 🛠️ Tech Stack